 The upper cross auger (A) attaches in front of the backtube and improves crop feeding into the center of the header in heavy crop conditions.
-It is ideal for high-volume harvesting of forages, oats, canola, mustard and other tall, bushy, hard-to-feed crops.
+It is ideal for high-volume harvesting of forages, oats, canola, mustard, and other tall, bushy, hard-to-feed crops.

-Order from the following bundles according to your header size:
+Order from the following list of kits according to your header size: